 Pemberton and his generals felt that Johnston’s plan was dangerous and decided instead to attack the Union supply trains moving from Grand Gulf to Raymond.
 On May 16th; however, Pemberton received another order from Johnston repeating his former directions.
-Pemberton had already started after the supply trains and was on the Raymond-Edwards Road with his rear at the Crossroads, one-third mile south of the crest of Champion Hill.
+Pemberton had already started after the supply trains and was on the Raymond-Edwards Road with his rear at the Crossroads, one-third mile south of Champion Hill’s crest.
 Thus, when he ordered a countermarch, his rear, including his many supply wagons, became the advance of his force.

-Early on the morning of May 16, 1863, General Ulysses S. Grant received news that Confederate forces were at Edwards Station preparing to march east.
+Early on May 16, 1863, General Ulysses S. Grant received news that Confederate forces were at Edwards Station preparing to march east.
 Ordering his columns forward, his army marched westward from Bolton and Raymond, soldiers slogging over rapidly drying roads in three parallel columns.
-About 7:00 a.m., the southernmost column made contact with Confederate pickets near the Champion Plantation and shots rang out.
+About 7:00 a.m., the southernmost column made contact with Confederate pickets near the Champion Plantation, and shots rang out.
 The Battle of Champion Hill — the most decisive engagement of the Vicksburg Campaign — had begun.

 Confederate battle lines, three miles in length, ran from southwest to northeast along the military crest of a ridge overlooking Jackson Creek.
 The crest of Champion Hill, on the left of the line, was picketed as a security measure.
 Pemberton’s position was suited for defense and was especially formidable against attacks via the Middle and Raymond roads.
 He was unaware, however, that a strong Union force was pushing down the Jackson Road toward his unprotected left flank.
 If unchecked, these Federals would capture Edwards and cut the Confederates off from their base of operations at Vicksburg.

-The Federals then swept forward, capturing the Crossroads and closing the Jackson Road escape route.
+The Federals then swept forward, capturing the crossroads and closing the Jackson Road escape route.
 Confronted by disaster, Lieutenant General John C. Pemberton ordered his two remaining divisions to counterattack.
 Leaving one brigade to guard the Raymond Road, the Southerners marched from their right along the Ratliff Road toward the Crossroads.
-With characteristic abandon, the 4,500 soldiers of Brigadier General John S. Bowen’s division attacked, hitting the Union Crossroads At the point of bayonet, they drove the blue-clad troops back three-quarters of a mile, regaining control of Champion Hill.
-Insufficient numbers; however, caused the attack to falter just short of the Champion House.
+With characteristic abandon, the 4,500 soldiers of Brigadier General John S. Bowen’s division attacked, hitting the Union Crossroads.
+At the point of a bayonet, they drove the blue-clad troops back three-quarters of a mile, regaining control of Champion Hill.
+Insufficient numbers, however, caused the attack to falter just short of the Champion House.

 Union General Ulysses S. Grant ordered up fresh troops to drive back the Confederates.
 When the additional soldiers arrived from Bolton, Federals, along the Middle and Raymond Roads intensified their drive.
-All morning they had operated under instructions to “move cautiously,” but, now threw themselves forward into battle.
-In a matter of moments, Confederate resistance was shattered, and Confederate General Pemberton ordered his army from the field via the one escape route still open — the Raymond-Edwards Road crossing of Bakers Creek.
+All morning they had operated under instructions to “move cautiously,” but now threw themselves forward into battle.
+Confederate resistance was shattered in a matter of moments, and Confederate General Pemberton ordered his army from the field via the one escape route still open — the Raymond-Edwards Road crossing of Bakers Creek.

 Brigadier General Lloyd Tilghman’s Brigade, acting as the rear guard for the Confederate army, was ordered to hold its ground at all cost.
 In so doing, General Tilghman was killed.
-His brigade, along with the rest of Major General William W. Loring’s division, was cut off from Edwards Station and eventually made its way to Jackson by a circuitous route.
+Along with the rest of Major General William W. Loring’s division, his brigade was cut off from Edwards Station and eventually made its way to Jackson by a circuitous route.
 In the late afternoon, Union troops seized the Bakers Creek Bridge, and by midnight, they occupied Edwards Station.

 After the battle, more than 20,00 Confederate troops fled westward towards Vicksburg.
-What the Rebels didn’t expect was, yet another battle, that would occur at the Big Black River, just a few miles down the road.
+The Rebels didn’t expect another battle that would occur at the Big Black River, just a few miles down the road.

 Of the Champion Hill area, the battlefield and some of the original roads are very well preserved.
 However, there are no original buildings.
-Thousands of acres of the core battlefield are privately owned and another 800 acres of the outlying area is owned by the State of Mississippi.
-An additional 402 acres have been protected by the Civil War Preservation Trust through conservation easements and land purchases.
+Thousands of acres of the core battlefield are privately owned, and the State of Mississippi owns another 800 acres of the outlying area.
+The Civil War Preservation Trust has protected an additional 402 acres through conservation easements and land purchases.
 There are hopes that parts of these properties may become an extension of the Vicksburg National Military Park.
-However, at present, many of the sites cannot be publicly accessed and there are no “official” guide maps of the area.
-However, Legends has created a tour guide of the area utilizing Google Maps, which can be seen HERE.
+However, at present, many of the sites cannot be publicly accessed, and there are no “official” guide maps of the area.

-A private tour of the Champion Hill Battlefield can also be arranged with a descendant and owner of the property. ($25/person, minimum of two as of February 2013).
-By all accounts, this is an excellent tour given by the great-great-grandson of the original owner of the property.
+A private tour of the Champion Hill Battlefield can also be arranged with a descendant and property owner. ($25/person, minimum of two as of February 2013).
+By all accounts, this is an excellent tour given by the great-great-grandson of the property’s original owner.